-Today is Tuesday, 26 April 2016, and here is what’s available in terms of genealogy blogging and other related events in the Genealogy Blogging world:
+Today is Saturday, 14 January 2017 and here is what’s available in terms of Daily Blogging Prompts and other related events in the Genealogy Blogging world:

 - Today: First Caesarean Section Performed – Anniversary, Ratification Day, and “Today Show” television debut – 65th anniversary.